Udayraj123/DBMSLab-CS345/A4 - Time tables/Readme.md

 	 CH643 had "same venue as" CH438 - 4005 : manually added

-3. Source the sqls into DB, check for constraint errors for clean(which u thought) ones, then separately add inconsitents.
+Done = 3.
+Source the sqls into DB, check for constraint errors for clean(which u thought) ones, then separately add inconsitents.
 4. Can you generate any useful visuals?

 My Queries when this completes -